autowarefoundation/AWSIM-Labs/docs/GettingStarted/SetupUnityProject/index.md

 Follow the steps below to install Unity on your machine:

+#### Install UnityHub:
 1. Install UnityHub to manage Unity projects.
 Please go to [Unity download page](https://unity3d.com/get-unity/download) and download latest `UnityHub.AppImage`.
-2. Install Unity 2022.3.36f1 via UnityHub.
+2. Install Unity 2022.3.36f1 via UnityHub:
     - Open new terminal, navigate to directory where `UnityHub.AppImage` is download and execute the following command:
 ```
 ./UnityHub.AppImage
 ```
-    - To install Unity Editor please follow the steps below:
+#### Install Unity Editor:
-3. Click `Installs` from the left menu and then click the `Install Editor` button from the top right.
+1. Click `Installs` from the left menu and then click the `Install Editor` button from the top right.
-4. From the new window click the `Official releases` tab and check for the current version of Unity.
+2. From the new window click the `Official releases` tab and check for the current version of Unity.
-   1. If you can't find the version, click to `Archive` and search for the version in the Unity archives page.
+   - If you can't find the version, click to `Archive` and search for the version in the Unity archives page.
 It will direct you to [Unity Archive](https://unity3d.com/get-unity/download/archive).
-2. After finding the version, click the download/install button to start the installation process.
+3. After finding the version, click the download/install button to start the installation process.
    - At this point, your Unity installation process should have started.

        === "Ubuntu 22"
        - *NOTE: If the installation process has not started after clicking the download/install button, please copy the hyperlink (by right clicking the button and selecting `Copy link address`) and add it as an argument for Unity Hub app.
 An example command:
        ```
        ./UnityHub.AppImage unityhub://2022.3.21f1/d91830b65d9b
        ```

-    - After successful installation the version will be available in the `Installs` tab in Unity Hub.
+4. After successful installation the version will be available in the `Installs` tab in Unity Hub.

 ### Open AWSIM project